Dear reader of ADxS.org, please excuse the disruption.

 A randomized double-blind study found the same improvement in ADHD symptoms in children and adolescents with saffron as with MPH, with the same side effect rate.29

-A non-randomized study with conflicts of interest of the authors claimed an equivalent effect strength of saffron extract on ADHD symptoms as methylphenidate with a better effect on hyperactivity than MPH, while MPH had a better effect on inattention.30 7 patients from the methylphenidate group (25.9 %) and 10 patients from the saffron group (31.2 %) reported side effects.
+A non-randomized study with authors’ conflicts of interest claimed an equivalent Effect size of saffron extract on ADHD symptoms as methylphenidate with a better effect on hyperactivity than MPH, while MPH had a better effect on inattention.30 7 patients from the methylphenidate group (25.9 %) and 10 patients from the saffron group (31.2 %) reported side effects.

 Two randomized double-blind clinical trials found an improved effect of MPH plus saffron compared to MPH alone.3132